Wolverine971/9takes/src/blog/people/celebrities/Rooney-Mara.md

 ---
-title: 'Rooney Mara: Unraveling the Enigmatic Enneagram Type 5 Actress'
+title: 'Rooney Mara: Unravel the Mind of the Enneagram Type 5 Actress'
 description: 'Rooney Mara, the Enneagram Type 5 actress.
 Explore her childhood, rise to fame, and the roles that define her persona.'
 author: 'DJ Wayne'
 date: '2024-05-06'